plotly/plotly.github.io/_posts/plotly2/2016-09-22-how-to-make-an-area-chart.md

    sub-steps:
     - copy: "Your plot is now done!
 Click SAVE on the left-hand side."
       img: "![Save main](../static/images/area-charts-in-excel-with-plotly/save main area.png)"
-    - copy: "Give your PLOT and DATA a file name and select them as 'Public' or 'Private'.
+    - copy: "Give your PLOT and DATA a filename and select them as 'Public' or 'Private'.
 For more information on how sharing works, including the difference between private, public, and secret sharing, visit [this](http://help.plot.ly/save-share-and-export-in-plotly/) page."
       img: "![Save pop-up](../static/images/area-charts-in-excel-with-plotly/save popup area.png)"
 ---